 I love minestrone soup because it’s so hearty, but quite honestly, getting a good minestrone can be tough.
 I like mine loaded with veggies and beans, but I don’t care for a lot of potato or pasta.

 Perhaps you’ve seen the small, dark green pumpkins and wondered what they were?
 That’s kabocha squash.
-Basically it’s a pumpkin, but it’s somewhat starchy like potato, which makes it perfect in mash and soups.
+It’s a Japanese pumpkin, but it’s somewhat starchy like potato, which makes it perfect in mashed potatoes and soups.